 - This may include biopsy and thyroid ultrasound. - The surgical aspects of this EPA include thyroidectomy and hemithyroidectomy procedures. - The observation of this EPA is divided into two parts: patient assessment; performing thyroidectomy and hemithyroidectomy procedures.

-Case mix: thyroid nodule; thyroid malignancy; primary hyperparathyroidism; secondary hyperparathyroidism; other [write in]
+- Type of problem: thyroid nodule; thyroid malignancy; primary hyperparathyroidism; secondary hyperparathyroidism; other

-- Procedure: thyroidectomy; hemithyroidectomy - Etiology: known cancer; suspected cancer; other cancer [write in]
+- Type of procedure: thyroidectomy; hemithyroidectomy - Etiology: known cancer; suspected cancer; other